ebellocchia/bip_utils/README.md

 This package contains an implementation of some BIP (Bitcoin Improvement Proposal) specifications, allowing to:
 - Generate a mnemonic string from a random entropy
 - Generate a secure seed from the mnemonic string
-- Use the seed to generate the master key of the wallet and derive the children keys, including address encoding
+- Use the seed to generate the master key of the wallet and derive the children keys (HD-wallet), including address encoding

+Moreover, it allows to generate seed and derive keys for Substrate (Polkadot ecosystem).

 The implemented BIP specifications are the following:
 - [BIP-0039](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) for mnemonic and seed generation